SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Benchmark/README.md

 Benchmark tests use PHPUnit as integration platform and are not always the right tool to represent a performance yardstick (as it depends on environmental factors such as hardware and software constraints and might not be under the control of the test environment) but can identify performance regressions among newly introduced features.

-- `QueryEngineBenchmarkTest` to perform tests on different query conditions
+- `ImportPageCopyBenchmarkTest` to perform import and page copy benchmarks
 - `JobQueueBenchmarkTest` to gather data on update and refresh jobs
 - `RebuildDataBenchmarkTest` to gather data on the rebuild data script
+- `QueryEngineBenchmarkTest` to perform tests on different query conditions

 Benchmarks are not performed in isolation and run in concert with the `MediaWiki` infrastucture to determine the overall performance impact during execution.

 ### Use PHPUnit

-When running PHPUnit, use `--group semantic-mediawiki-benchmark` to indicate whether an annotated benchmark test is expected to perform an output.
+When running PHPUnit, use `--group semantic-mediawiki-benchmark` to indicate whether an annotated benchmark test is expected to perform an output and is run according to the the listed order of `phpunit.xml.dist`.

 ### Benchmark git changes